traefik-workshops/traefik-microsoft-workshop/module-4/readme.md

 ___
 ## API Rate Limit Policy

 API rate limiting defines consumption limits for API consumers.
-It serves three main purposes: protecting infrastructure, managing quotas, and enabling API monetization.
+It serves three primary purposes: protecting infrastructure, managing quotas, and enabling API monetization.

-By using the APIRateLimit object, you can apply rate limits to <b>user-groups</b> for specific <b>APIs</b>.
+By using the APIRateLimit object, you can apply rate limits to <b> user groups </b> for specific <b>APIs</b>.
 This helps to prevent API abuse, control traffic, and ensure a stable and predictable user experience.

 Multiple rate limits can be configured using any combination of groups and APIs.

 Traefik Hub supports two strategies for rate limiting:
-- <b>Local strategy</b>: applies rate limiting policies to a single Traefik Hub API gateway instance.
-Each instance manages its own policy.
+- <b>Local strategy</b>: applies rate limiting policies to a single Traefik Hub API Gateway replica.
+Each instance manages its own counter.
-- <b>Distributed strategy</b>: shares rate limiting policies across all Traefik Hub API gateways.
+- <b>Distributed strategy</b>: shares rate limiting policies across all Traefik Hub API Gateway replicas.
 This ensures consistency across all instances.

 ```yaml
 apiVersion: hub.traefik.io/v1alpha1